Paulicianism: Formation of Paulician state

 In 843, the Empress Theodora, as regent to her son Michael III, instituted a major persecution against the Paulicians throughout Asia Minor in which 100,000 adherents in Byzantine Armenia alone were said to have lost their lives or property.

 In response to the renewed persecution many Paulicians, under their new leader Karbeas, fled across the border to the areas of Armenia under Arab control.
-Under the protection of Umar al-Aqta, the Emir of Melitene, the sect was permitted by the Arabs to build to two fortress cities, Amara and Tephrike, and establish an independent state.
+Under the protection of Umar al-Aqta, the Emir of Melitene, the sect was permitted by the Arabs to build two fortress cities, Amara and Tephrike, and establish an independent state.
 Karbeas died in 863 during Michael III's campaign against the Arabs and possibly was with Umar at Malakopea before the Battle of Lalakaon.

 Karbeas's successor, Chrysocheres ('the goldenhand'), devastated many cities in the continued wars with the Byzantines; in 867, he advanced as far as Ephesus, where he took many priests as prisoners.
 In 868, Emperor Basil I dispatched Petrus Siculus to arrange for their exchange.
 His sojourn of nine months among the Paulicians gave him an opportunity to collect many facts, which he preserved in his History of the empty and vain heresy of the Manichæans, otherwise called Paulicians.
 The propositions of peace were not accepted, the war was renewed, and Chrysocheres was killed at Battle of Bathys Ryax in 872 or 878.

 Destruction of Paulician state and displacement

 By 878, the emperor Basil I had conquered the Paulician strongholds in Asia Minor (including Tephrike) and the survivors from the destruction of the Paulician state were largely displaced.
 One group migrated east further into Armenia, where they were assimilated into the emerging Tondrakian sect throughout the 10th century.
 Others were transferred to the Western frontier of the empire, including a military detachment of some 20,000 Paulicians serving in Byzantine Italy under the general Nikephoros Phokas the Elder.

 In 970, 200,000 Paulicians on Byzantine territory were reportedly transferred by the emperor John Tzimisces to Philippopolis in Thrace.
-As a reward for their promise to keep back "the Scythians" (in fact Bulgarians), the emperor granted the group toleration to practice their faith unmolested.
-This was the beginning of a revival for the sect in the West.
+As a reward for their promise to keep back "the Scythians" (in fact Bulgars), the emperor granted the group toleration to practice their faith unmolested.
+This marked the start of a revival for the sect in the West.